matthewliu2000/htmlwebpage/index.md

 ## Welcome to My Webpage

-A little about me upfront, I am a third year undergraduate as a Computer Engineering major attnending Georgia Institute of Technology
-I am currently full time student looking for a summer internship in 2020.
+Full time student looking for a summer internship in 2020.
 Here is a [link](https://www.linkedin.com/in/matthew-liu-315aa014b/) to my LinkedIn page.

-### What you will be able to find here
+### What's Here!
+My Social Media Handles
+My Interests and Hobbies
+Courses Completed by Fall 2020 (w/ descriptions)
+My Previous Employments
+My Projects
+Documents and Presentations
+Clubs and Other Activities

-# Website Development
+### Website Development
-This webpage is a fun personal project created by myself for Technical Communications Class (ECE3005) It is hosted by Github Pages and the theme is created by Matt Graham github [link](https://github.com/mattgraham) You can fork or clone this project at my github page [link](https://github.com/matthewliu2000/page)
+This webpage is a fun personal project created by myself for Technical Communications Class (ECE3005).
+It is hosted by Github Pages and the theme is created by Matt Graham github [link](https://github.com/mattgraham)
+You can fork or clone this project at my github page [link](https://github.com/matthewliu2000/page)

 ### Markdown